msrashed2018/simple-devops-project/README.md

-# DevOps CI\CD Tools Implementation On Kubernetes Cluster (AWS EKS).
+# DevOps CI\CD Tools Implementation On Kubernetes Cluster (AWS EKS)

 This repo is to create Kubernetes Cluster which will have needed deployments for Devops CI\CD tools (Jenkins, Nexus):